 What is his interest in us?
 Because we are made in the image of God, and he knows that his undoing will eventually come from "the seed of the woman" (Gen. 3:15), he hates humankind and does all he can to interfere with and damage our lives.
 Furthermore, as we learn from the verses at the top of this study, he and his minions have been thrown out of heaven, and have set up their headquarters here on planet earth.
-Since God originally gave dominion to this planet to Adam and Eve, we are the rightful owners.
-The enemy wants to keep us under his control so that we cannot take back what he has stolen from us.
-Furthermore, since he is preparing for his last stand, and he is enraged at God and us, he is doing all he can to wound, abuse, deface, and destroy human beings.
-He knows that God loves us, and wants to strike out at the Lord by hurting us.
-He also knows that those of us who overcome his lies, and survive his attacks, will eventually sit in judgment of him in the greatest war crime tribunal in history (I Cor.
+Since God originally gave dominion to this planet to Adam and Eve, we are the rightful owners, and the enemy wants to keep us under his control so that we cannot take back what he has stolen from us.
+Furthermore, since he is preparing for his last stand, and he is enraged at God and us, he is doing all he can to wound, abuse, deface, and destroy human beings, because he knows that God loves us, and that someday those of us who overcome his lies and survive his attacks will eventually sit in judgment of him in the greatest war crime tribunal in history (I Cor.
 6:3).
-Nevertheless, while he is insanely murderous in his intent, there are certain limitations, certain realities and "rules of engagement" within which he must operate (cf. Job 1,2).
-He does not have the ability to do what he might wish to do with us.
+Nevertheless, while he is insanely murderous in his intent, there are certain limitations, certain realities and "rules of engagement" within which he must operate.
+Even he does not have the ability to do what he might wish to do with us.
 He is limited.
 One area that seems almost inviolable is our free will.
-He cannot simply take away or overrule our ability to choose.
+He cannot simply take away our ability to choose.
 He must entice or coerce us into giving in to him.
-He can sometimes use other people to intimidate or dominate us, but he himself cannot actually simply "take us over".
+He can use other people to dominate us, but he himself cannot actually simply "take us over".
 We must be willing participants, so he works to control us by deception, or by the wounding and intimidation of others.

 How does he operate?
 This is very complicated, and multi-layered, but he is working in at least two areas at once.
 He works in the society to create a cultural environment that is a seedbed for sin.
 Sin is damaging to us, and eventually leads to dehumanizing values and actions.
-On the other level, the enemy also works in the lives of individuals to create emotional-woundedness or gnawing-boredom to accentuate the already-present feeling of emptiness which resulted from the fall.
+On the other level, the enemy also works in the lives of individuals to create emotional woundedness or boredom to accentuate the already-present feeling of emptiness which resulted from the fall.
 Then he will suggest strategies to make us feel safe, or to give us a rush, ...ways to make us feel better when we feel bad.
 These may start out as normal, natural ways of dealing with pain or emptiness, but eventually they can lead us into deeper and deeper bondage.
-God has designed us with emotions to inform us about the world around us.
+God has designed us with emotions to tell us when something is wrong.
 We are supposed to listen to our emotions, and learn to understand how to use them to help us navigate through life.
 Often, however, the enemy uses the brokenness and bondage of our family systems to disregard or shut down healthy emotions and we start down an unhealthy road of "dis-ease".